-A: Send newsletter items to Cassie at email@example.com with the email subject heading "CFS Newsletter Submission."
+A: Send newsletter items to email@example.com with the email subject heading "CFS Newsletter Submission."
 The newsletter goes out once a month, so consider sharing your information directly to the listservs (addresses listed above) if your event will occur prior to the next newsletter distribution date.

 We recognize that access to a number of these spaces is a privilege, so please let us know if you're experiencing barriers and want to talk through alternatives and workarounds.
 Email firstname.lastname@example.org if you have any questions or suggestions!